-If you are diagnosed with a heart condition or at risk for a heart condition, health insurance helps you reduce the high cost of your care, while also providing rehabilitation and preventative services that help you stay healthy.
-Each year when its time to make that critical decision on which plan to enroll in, don't just go with the status-quo.
-Plans can change dramatically from year to year, and you'll want to be familiar with the key differences to make sure you are covered throughout the year.
+If you are diagnosed with a heart condition or at risk for a heart condition, health insurance helps you reduce the high cost of your care, while also providing rehabilitation and preventative services that can help you stay healthy.
+Each year when its time to make that critical decision on which plan to enroll in, don't just go with the status quo.
+Plans can change dramatically from year to year, and you'll want to be familiar with any changes or differences between them to make sure you are covered over the life of the policy.